ym001/distancia/docs/matrixDistance.rst

 #. `Euclidean`_ : Measures the straight-line distance between two matrices by treating them as flattened vectors.
 #. `Manhattan`_ (L1 Distance): Sum of the absolute differences between corresponding elements of two matrices.
-#. `hebyshev`_  : Maximum absolute difference between corresponding elements of two matrices.
+#. `chebyshev`_  : Maximum absolute difference between corresponding elements of two matrices.
 #. `Minkowski`_  : Generalization of Euclidean and Manhattan distances, parameterized by a power p.
 #. `Hamming`_  : Measures the number of positions where corresponding elements are different (binary matrices or categorical values).